 Eggplant Rollatini Recipe

-Eggplant Rollatini, sometimes seen as “eggplant rollatine” is simply eggplant rolled with a ricotta cheese mixture topped with tomato sauce and cheese.
-It is an easy low-carb, vegetarian Italian recipe that everyone will enjoy!
+Eggplant Rollatini, sometimes seen as “eggplant rollatine” or involtini, it is simply eggplant rolled with a ricotta cheese mixture topped with tomato sauce and cheese.
+It is an easy low-carb, vegetarian Italian recipe that everyone will enjoy.

 A Southern Italian favorite, Eggplant Rollatini has fallen off many menus in the states.
 Why?
 Well, the traditional methods of preparation are time consuming.